TinkerTools/tinker-gpu/doc/manual/m/install/tinker.rst

 Download the Canonical Tinker
 =============================

-Using the incorrect Tinker version, the executables are likely to fail with segfault.
+Using the incorrect Tinker version, may result in the Tinker-GPU executables failing with a segfault.
-Since **d71f4793** (`Dec.
-6, 2021 <https://github.com/TinkerTools/tinker9/commit/d71f4793>`_),
-downloading the required Tinker version is automated in the CMake script.
+Ddownloading of the required Tinker version is automated in the CMake script.
 For versions prior to this commit, please refer to the following.

-   **Deprecated**

    If this source code was cloned by Git, you can checkout Tinker from the *tinker* Git submodule: